OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-15-OpenDreamKit-accepted.md

 The total budget is about 7.6 million euros.
 The largest portion of that is devoted to employing an average of 11 researchers and developers working full time on the project.
-Additionally, the participants will contribute the equivalent of six other persons working full time.
+Additionally, the participants will contribute the equivalent of six other people working full time.
 Altogether the project involves about 50 people spread over 15 sites in Europe.

 This is a formidable recognition of the strength and maturity of this